VRAJ09/VRAJ09/README.md

 ## 🚀 Work

-- 🔭 I’m currently working on a skin cancer classification system using deep learning algorithms such as ANN, CNN, and VGG-16
+- 🔭 I’m currently working on a skin cancer classification system using deep learning algorithms (ANN, CNN, and VGG-16)

 - 👯 I’m looking to collaborate on ML/AI research projects or full stack projects which use AI